 There are so many different costs associated with any given product: retail value, wholesale value, actual cost.
 The value line on a commercial invoice should be the price the buyer in the United States paid for the goods, not the amount the goods will be sold for in the United States.
 There are occasions where a buyer will ask to change this value, based on duties and taxes incurred from certain value amounts.
 It’s prudent not to change this, unless you want to expect customs delays.

 Also known as hazardous material or hazmat, dangerous goods are a classification of material that requires special handling and labeling.
 Each country has its own policies on hazardous materials.
 These goods can vary widely, but usually include lithium batteries, battery powered devices, aerosols, oxygen cylinders, and flammable materials.
-Make sure you have the correct dangerous goods documentation.
+There are very specific steps to ship dangerous goods, it’s important to make sure you have the correct dangerous goods documentation.

 Because freight rates can be such a high percentage of your transportation bill, many ecommerce brands look for the cheapest ways to ship products.
 If a brand inaccurately chooses a low freight class because it costs less, they may end up paying for freight adjustment fees.
 Carriers can easily determine incorrect class designations and then assign a reclassification penalty.